blazium-engine/blazium-docs/tutorials/scripting/scene_unique_nodes.rst

 without knowing its full path.
 This seems similar to a scene unique node, but this method is able to find nodes in nested scenes, and doesn't require marking the node in the scene editor in any way.
 However, this method is slow.
-Scene unique nodes are cached by Godot and are fast to retrieve, but each time the method is called, ``find_child()`` needs to check every descendant (every child, grandchild, and so on).
+Scene unique nodes are cached by Blazium and are fast to retrieve, but each time the method is called, ``find_child()`` needs to check every descendant (every child, grandchild, and so on).